Easter Island: Languages

 Easter Island's traditional language is Rapa Nui, an Eastern Polynesian language, sharing some similarities with Hawaiian and Tahitian.
-However, as in the rest of mainland Chile, the official language used is Spanish.
+However, as in the rest of Chile, the official language used is Spanish.
 Easter Island is the only territory in Polynesia where Spanish is an official language.

-It is supposed that the 2,700 indigenous Rapa Nui living in the island have a certain degree of knowledge of their traditional language; however, census data does not exist on the primary known and spoken languages among Easter Island's inhabitants and there are recent claims that the number of fluent speakers is as low as 800.
+It is supposed that the 2,700 indigenous Rapa Nui living in the island have a certain degree of knowledge of their traditional language; however, census data does not exist on the primary known and spoken languages among Easter Island's inhabitants, and there are recent claims that the number of fluent speakers is as low as 800.
 Indeed, Rapa Nui has been declining in its number of speakers as the island undergoes Hispanicization, because the island is under the jurisdiction of Chile and is now home to a number of Chilean continentals, most of whom speak only Spanish.
 For this reason, most Rapa Nui children now grow up speaking Spanish, and those who do learn Rapa Nui begin learning it later in life.
 Even with efforts to revitalize the language, Ethnologue has established that Rapa Nui is currently a threatened language.

 Easter Island's indigenous Rapa Nui toponymy has survived with few Spanish additions or replacements, a fact that has been attributed in part to the survival of the Rapa Nui language.

 Administration and legal status

 Easter Island shares with Juan Fernández Islands the constitutional status of "special territory" of Chile, granted in 2007.
 As of 2011 a special charter for the island was under discussion in the Chilean Congress.

 Administratively, the island is a province (Isla de Pascua Province) of the Valparaíso Region and contains a single commune (comuna) (Isla de Pascua).
 Both the province and the commune are called Isla de Pascua and encompass the whole island and its surrounding islets and rocks, plus Isla Salas y Gómez, some 380 km to the east.
 The provincial governor is appointed by the President of the Republic.
 The municipal administration is located in Hanga Roa, led by a mayor and a six-member municipal council, all directly elected for a four-year mandate.

 In August 2018, a law took effect prohibiting non-residents from staying on the island for more than 30 days.

 Since 1966 rape, sexual abuse and crimes against property in Easter Island had lower sentences than corresponding offences in mainland Chile.
-This law was repealled in 2021 by a Constitutional Court decree.
+This law was repealed in 2021 by a Constitutional Court decree.